Submissions

 Examples:

-• BOOK: Onuf, Nicholas.
+• Book: Onuf, Nicholas.
 2012.
-World of our making: Rules and rule in social theory and international relations.
+World of Our Making.
 London and New York: Routledge.

-For more examples see Chicago Manual of Style.
+More examples can be found in the official Chicago Manual of Style.

 Research articles